back

 a music streaming server/client

-• Apple Music/iTunes as a client,
+• Compatibility with Apple Music or iTunes as a client

-• adding or editing smart playlists and
+• Creating or editing smart playlists

 Prerequisites

-• avahi: avahi-publish-service is probed to execute;
+• avahi: uses avahi-publish-service

-• dns-sd: dns-sd is probed to execute;
+• dns-sd: uses dns-sd

-• off: no service advertisement activated.
+• off: disables service advertisement

 Configuration